Ayurvedic Self-Care Rituals

 Abhyanga is a self-massage technique using warm oil, typically sesame or coconut oil.
 This practice helps calm the nervous system, nourishes the skin, and promotes relaxation.
 By gently massaging the oil onto your body before bed, you can release tension and prepare your body for a peaceful sleep.

-READ MORE: Ayurvedic Meditation Techniques
+READ MORE: Dosha Balancing Techniques

 2.2.
 Pranayama: Breathing Exercises